What is this process for?

 What if I’m not happy with the outcome of my application?

-You can appeal a decision and request a review.
+You can request a review.

 Internal review by QUT